 Students getting started

-The University of Groningen is one of five places in the Netherlands where the subject of astronomy can be studied.
+The University of Groningen is one of four places in the Netherlands where the subject of astronomy can be studied.
 In order to gain experience with doing astronomical research, students from Groningen travel to the Canary Islands every year.
 They will do observations with a professional telescope for a week.
 In order to prepare them, the students will do some observations with the telescope of the Blaauw observatory.
 In this way, they already experienced what you will need for and what it is like to do an astronomical research.
 Now they are prepared to observe with a large telescope.

 Visit the observatory yourself!

 The observatory is regularly open to public.
 Here you will find more information about the public evenings.
 During these evenings you can marvel at the beauty of the Universe.
 If you have never seen the craters on the Moon, the rings of planet Saturn or objects far in the universe, you should definitely come by!
 If the sky is not clear enough to use the telescope, interesting lectures will be held about our place in the Universe.
 To see a short video report, you can click on the "Start" icon on the video above.